Announcing joint auditions for our next 2 musicals!

 Located at the Anderson Arts Center

-110 W. Federal Street, Anderson, SC 29625
+110 Federal Street, Anderson, SC 29625

 Be prepared to list your availability and any scheduling conflicts on the audition form.
 Conflicts may not be added after casting.